 Launched in 2014, the Walmart U.S. Manufacturing Innovation Fund focuses on the development of domestic manufacturing with a specific goal of advancing the production or assembly of consumer products in the U.S. Over the next five years, the fund will provide a total of $10 million in grants.

-Walmart, the Walmart Foundation, and the United States Conference of Mayors are pleased to release a third Request for Proposals (RFP) for 501 (c) (3) organizations and public universities that are instrumentalities of a state government interested in receiving support for applied research from the Walmart U.S. Manufacturing Innovation Fund.
-For this cycle, the fund has prioritized textile manufacturing activities with an emphasis on sustainability.
-See RFP for details.
+Walmart, the Walmart Foundation, and the United States Conference of Mayors recently released a third round of Requests for Proposals (RFP) for 501 (c) (3) organizations and public universities that are instrumentalities of a state government interested in receiving support for applied research from the Walmart U.S. Manufacturing Innovation Fund.
+For this cycle, the fund prioritized textile manufacturing activities with an emphasis on sustainability.

 In 2015, five leading research and academic institutions were awarded a total of $2.84 million in grants by the fund for work focused on innovations in textile manufacturing.
 U.S. Manufacturing Innovation Fund grant winners include